rjanke/thepitofknowledge/README.md

 # About
-This is my personal blog site and it's built with [Vitepress](https://vitepress.dev/) and Docker.
+This is my personal blog site.
+It's built on [VitePress](https://vitepress.dev/), GitHub Pages, and Docker for local development.

-# Develop
+# Local Development
 In the root directory, run:
 ```bash
 docker-compose up -d
 ```

-The site should be available at http://localhost:5173.
+The site should now be available at http://localhost:5173.

 To stop, run:
 ```bash